thoqbk/traprange/_Docs/invoice/README.md

 To read table content while looping through all the lines in PDF file, we need to know following signals:
 1. The signal of the table header line to turn reading mode to `reading-table-content`.
 Also, once we know the header line we know bounds to trap column content.
-2. The signal of the first line that not belong the the table to stop `reading-table-content` mode otherwise it will keep adding wrong content into the table
+2. The signal of the first line that not belongs to the table to stop `reading-table-content` mode otherwise it will keep adding wrong content into the table

 Check out my code here [TestInvoice.java](../../src/test/java/com/giaybac/traprange/test/TestInvoice.java)